-VOC contamination at the Site consists of petroleum related contaminants in soil to a minimum depth of 20 feet in the central and south central area of the Site.
+VOC contamination at the Site consists of petroleum related contaminants in soil to a minimum depth of 21 feet in the central and south central area of the Site.
 This same area also had the highest concentrations of naphthalene.
-Although a UST was known to be historically located in the south central area of the Site in the vicinity of highest petroleum VOCs and napthalene, the presence of the these same compounds in the central area of the Site combined with the high concentrations of naphthalene suggest it may be related to condensate associated with a MGP gas holder which may have been present on the Site.
+Although a UST was known to be historically located in the south central area of the Site in the vicinity of highest petroleum VOCs and napthalene, the presence of the these same compounds in the central area of the Site combined with the high concentrations of naphthalene suggest it may be related to condensate associated with a MGP gas works / holder which is believed to have been present on the Site between 1855 and 1887.